santule/protmixy/README.md

-# ProtMixy: Mutational Pathway via MSA-Transformer to Generate Hybrid Protein Sequences
+# ProtMixy: Generating Hybrid Proteins with the MSA-Transformer

 A computational framework for generating mutational pathways between protein sequences, enabling the design of hybrid proteins through MSA-Transformer-guided sequence space exploration.